 You can learn more about the Brad Butkiewicz Memorial Scholarship here.

 10. Cheatham County Community Foundation Scholarship

-Residents who have lived in Cheatham County for at least one year are eligible to apply for the Cheatham County Community Foundation Scholarship.
+The Cheatham County Community Foundation Scholarship is for students who have lived in Cheatham County for at least one year.
 Applicants must hold a high school diploma or GED and have a grade point average of 2.0 or greater.
 Students must plan to attend an accredited college, university or technical school.
 Students must maintain a GPA of 2.0 or higher while in college as well.

 You can learn more about the Cheatham County Community Foundation Scholarship here.

 11. Choose Your Future Scholarship Fund

 Graduates of Metropolitan Nashville Public Schools of Davidson County are eligible to apply for the Choose Your Future Scholarship Fund.
 Applicants must have a minimum GPA of 2.5 and a score of at least 21 on the ACT.
 Students may attend any accredited college or university in the United States.
 Preference is given to students who are the first in their family to attend college.
 The scholarship is renewable.
 Preference is given to previous recipients.
 They must remain in good standing with the college or university.